Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Desember 2025 12.34.30 UTC
+- WIB: Senin, 22 Desember 2025 13.48.40 UTC
-- WITA: Senin, 22 Desember 2025 13.34.30 UTC
+- WITA: Senin, 22 Desember 2025 14.48.40 UTC
-- WIT: Senin, 22 Desember 2025 14.34.30 UTC
+- WIT: Senin, 22 Desember 2025 15.48.40 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: motivational
+Kategori: nature